-- 701.12a If the effect of a resolving spell or ability regenerates a permanent, it creates a replacement effect that protects the permanent the next time it would be destroyed this turn.
+- 701.11d Previously, the action of casting a spell, or casting a card as a spell, was referred to on cards as "playing" that spell or that card.
+Cards that were printed with that text have received errata in the Oracle card reference so they now refer to "casting" that spell or that card. - 701.11e Previously, the action of using an activated ability was referred to on cards as "playing" that ability.
+Cards that were printed with that text have received errata in the Oracle card reference so they now refer to "activating" that ability. - 701.12.
+Regenerate - 701.12a If the effect of a resolving spell or ability regenerates a permanent, it creates a replacement effect that protects the permanent the next time it would be destroyed this turn.
 In this case, "Regenerate [permanent]" means "The next time [permanent] would be destroyed this turn, instead remove all damage marked on it and tap it.
 If it's an attacking or blocking creature, remove it from combat." - 701.12b If the effect of a static ability regenerates a permanent, it replaces destruction with an alternate effect each time that permanent would be destroyed.
 In this case, "Regenerate [permanent]" means "Instead remove all damage marked on [permanent] and tap it.
 If it's an attacking or blocking creature, remove it from combat." - 701.12c Neither activating an ability that creates a regeneration shield nor casting a spell that creates a regeneration shield is the same as regenerating a permanent.
 Effects that say that a permanent can't be regenerated don't prevent such abilities from being activated or such spells from being cast; rather, they prevent regeneration shields from having any effect. - 701.13.
 Reveal - 701.13a To reveal a card, show that card to all players for a brief time.
 If an effect causes a card to be revealed, it remains revealed for as long as necessary to complete the parts of the effect that card is relevant to.
 If the cost to cast a spell or activate an ability includes revealing a card, the card remains revealed from the time the spell or ability is announced until the time it leaves the stack. - 701.13b Revealing a card doesn't cause it to leave the zone it's in. - 701.14.
 Sacrifice - 701.14a To sacrifice a permanent, its controller moves it from the battlefield directly to its owner's graveyard.
 A player can't sacrifice something that isn't a permanent, or something that's a permanent he or she doesn't control.
 Sacrificing a permanent doesn't destroy it, so regeneration or other effects that replace destruction can't affect this action. - 701.15.
 Search - 701.15a To search for a card in a zone, look at all cards in that zone (even if it's a hidden zone) and find a card that matches the given description. - 701.15b If a player is searching a hidden zone for cards with a stated quality, such as a card with a certain card type or color, that player isn't required to find some or all of those cards even if they're present in that zone.